nezahatkorkmaz/nezahatkorkmaz/README.md

-### Hi there 👋
+### Ambitious Compuer Engineering & Science student from Turkiye

-- 🔭 I’m currently working on projects in the fields of artificial intelligence, machine learning, and autonomous vehicles.
+- 🔭 I’m currently working on projects in the fields of AI, ML, and autonomous vehicles.
 - 🌱 I’m currently learning TensorFlow.
 - 👯 I’m looking to collaborate with diligent individuals who will help expand and improve my projects and repositories with open-source code.
 - 🤔 I’m looking for help with finding more resources to do further artificial intelligence applications.